perrytjr/Workout-Tracker/README.md

 ## How it functions
- This application uses Javascript, Express, Node.js, MongoDB, and deployed via Heroku.
+ This application uses Express, Node.js, MongoDB with Mongoose, and deployed via Heroku.

 ## Credits
 [Matthew Rodgers](https://github.com/Rogers-Development-Services)